- 200g Rice Noodles (boiled and drained)

 - Boil spaghetti in a large pan of boiling water.
 Add salt and 1 teaspoon of cooking oil.
 Boil for 15 to 20 minutes until cooked.
 Drain water and keep aside.

-- In a separate pan, add 3 tablespoons of cooking oil.
-On a medium heat, fry onions and chopped ginger.
+- In a separate pan, add 4 tablespoons of coconut oil.
+On medium heat, fry onions and chopped ginger.
 Fry onions until transparent for approximately 3 minutes.

-- Add chopped green peppers, chopped green beans, green peas, corn kernels, chopped spring onions and grated carrots.
+- Add chopped green peppers, chopped green beans, green peas, corn kernels, chopped spring onions, grated carrots and 1 tablespoon of tomato purée.
 Mix together with the onions.
 Cook for 5 minutes on a low heat stirring occasionally.

-- Make a well in the middle of the frying pan and add 1 tablespoon of sweet chili sauce or the alternative mixture.
-Wait until chili sauce bubbles or hot, then stir in with the vegetables.
+- Make a well in the middle of the frying pan and add 2 tablespoons of sweet chilli sauce or the alternative mixture.
+Wait until chilli sauce bubbles or hot, then stir in with the vegetables.